anishsujanani/GoMerkle/README.md

 func (m MerkleNode) EqualTo(t MerkleNode) bool
     EqualTo returns the result of node hash equality.
-Calling this function with nodes in corresponding positions in two trees will return the equivalnce of those nodes, and therefore those sub-trees.
+Calling this function with nodes in corresponding positions in two trees will return the equivalence of those nodes, and therefore those sub-trees (if they are not leaves).

 func (m *MerkleNode) GetHash() string
     GetHash returns the SHA-256 hash of a MerkleNode's raw-text.